• Grade One •

 The Main (Morning) Lesson

 The main subjects, such as history, language arts, science, and mathematics are taught in blocks of two hours per day, with each block lasting from three to four weeks.
 During Main Lesson, the children have the opportunity to study one subject intensively.
-The Waldorf curriculum has been likened to an ascending spiral: subjects are revisited several times, but each new exposure affords greater depth and new insights into the subject at hand.
+The Waldorf curriculum has been likened to an ascending spiral: subjects are revisited several times, and each new exposure affords greater depth and new insights into the subject at hand.

 Students create their own main lesson books – valuable learning tools that record progress through the grades.
 The books include compositions and illustrations that the student creates from the lesson, such as scientific discoveries, math concepts, stories, or detailed botanical drawings.